molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-More on testing Inputs and Outputs later.
+We will learn more on testing Inputs and Outputs later.

 For accessing elements in the DOM, Angular has another abstraction: The `DebugElement` wraps the native DOM elements.
 The fixture’s `debugElement` property returns the Component’s host element.
 For the `CounterComponent`, this is the `app-counter` element.